Charmonium ground and excited states at finite temperature from complex Borel sum rules: Analysis results

 As shown in Fig.~\ref{temp1} it is worthwhile to note that the positions of both peaks shift to the lower energy side of the order of $50 \, \mathrm{MeV}$ before they lose their statistical significances.
-Such a shift was already obtained in earlier studies using Borel sum rules with/without MEM only for the ground states \cite{Morita:2007pt,Morita:2007hv,Song:2008bd,Morita:2009qk,Kim:2015xna,Kim:2017pos,Gubler:2011ua,Suzuki:2012ze}.
+Such a shift was already obtained in earlier studies using Borel sum rules with/without MEM only for the ground states \cite{Morita:2007pt,Morita:2007hv,Song:2008bd,Dominguez:2009mk,Morita:2009qk,Dominguez:2010mx,Dominguez:2013fca,Kim:2015xna,Kim:2017pos,Gubler:2011ua,Suzuki:2012ze} \footnote{We note that the scattering term used in Ref.~\cite{Dominguez:2009mk}, as shown in Appendix A of the reference, has an error.}.
 In our analyses by CBSR with MEM, the same behavior is observed also for the excited states.

 In MEM analyses, the shape of the obtained spectral function generally depends on the error of the input parameters.
 It is known that if the error grows larger, the spectral function tends to approach the default model, resulting in an unphysical suppression of a potential peak.
 In our QCD sum rule analysis with MEM, the error of the whole OPE becomes larger with increasing temperature through the growing uncertainties of $G_0(T)$ and $G_2(T)$.
 To test how large such unphysical effects are, we repeated the same analyses at finite temperature by keeping the error fixed to $T=0$~\footnote{A similar analysis was performed also in Ref.~\cite{Gubler:2011ua}.}.
 By comparing such a test analysis and the original one at each $T$, we confirmed that the behavior of the respective spectral functions is not changed.
 Therefore, we can conclude that the deformation of spectral function obtained by our analyses is caused not by unphysical effects from the errors but by physically meaningful ones caused by the changing condensate values.